Thermodynamics at temperature¶

 The translational entropy dominates, which is why small molecules

-have large -TS and binding equilibria favour one big fragment
+have large -TS and binding equilibria favor one big fragment

 over two small ones.